 Don’t hesitate to ask for help.
 Teachers are available every Monday for this very reason and it’s important to schedule one on one meetings as needed.
 Don’t be ashamed to meet weekly with your teacher; it’s better to ask all your questions ahead of time than struggle on tests and quizzes.

-If you are looking for an Academic Coach or Manager to help you or your student transition to online learning, we can help!
+If you are looking for a Tutor to help you or your student transition to online learning, we can help!
 Call us at 703-258-3403 or submit an online request form for additional information.